Newport Workshops: Tenants

-Current revenue operations are carried out in the eastern section of the workshops by Downer Rail, who carry out work including locomotive and carriage maintenance, and diesel engine, bogie and wheelset overhauls; for customers including Pacific National and V/Line.
-The workshop also has the one of 2 broad gauge underfloor wheel lathes in Victoria, the other being in the Pakenham East Depot.
-From 2018, it will build the High Capacity Metro Trains.
-A section of the workshops is leased to Siemens for maintenance of their Siemens Nexas trains.
+Since Downer Vacated the site in 2024, V/Line has taken over tenancy of the site for rollingstock storage and to contract the operation of the broad gauge underfloor wheel lathe, one of 3 in Victoria (the others being at Metro Trains Melbourne's Craigieburn and Pakenham East Depots) to Alstom.
+Most of the former Boiler Shop is leased to Metro Trains Melbourne for maintenance of their Siemens Nexas trains.

 The original 1880s workshops have been maintained for heritage uses.
-The 'West Block' area are occupied by a number of railway preservation groups such as Steamrail Victoria, Diesel Electric Rail Motor Preservation Association Victoria and 707 Operations, while the 'East Block' has been retained by the Department of Infrastructure for the storage of disused trams and other rail rollingstock.
-The Newport Railway Museum is located south of the workshops, near North Williamstown railway station.
+The 'West Block' area are occupied by a number of railway preservation groups such as Steamrail Victoria, Diesel Electric Rail Motor Preservation Association Victoria and 707 Operations, while the 'East Block' has been retained by VicTrack for the storage of disused trams, buses, military vehicles and rail rollingstock.
+The 'Centre Block' and 'East Block Extension' are occupied by the Fire Services Museum of Victoria workshop.

+The Newport Railway Museum is located south of the operating workshops, near North Williamstown railway station.

+In 2009, the surrounds of the former Tarp Shop to the west of the site were developed into train stabling for Metro Trains Melbourne, and are also occupied by Rail Academy Newport.